omkardp13/CSharp_Concepts/IEnumerable&IQueryable/IEnumerable/readme.txt

 3.Execution: Deferred execution but in-memory.
 This means that all filtering, ordering, or projections are done in memory after loading the data.

 4.Best For: Small collections where all data can be loaded into memory.

+In this example:

+Where applies the filter, but it runs in memory because products is an in-memory List.
+Execution is deferred; only when iterating (e.g., in foreach) is the filtering actually applied.